 - Completion of the Front of House public spaces and Back of House functions’ separation.

-- North Match Courts – two new match courts in the north-west court ladder.
+- North Match Courts – two new match courts

 In November 2017 Development Victoria appointed NH Architecture and Snohetta to lead the design team for stage three of the Melbourne Park redevelopment, alongside AECOM as structural engineers and Aurecon as services engineers.